subscriptions-project/swg-js/docs/interventions-flow.md

 	},
 });
 // Get the article from the subscriptions API.
-// Note: the article promise will only resolve after `getEntitlements` has fetched the entitlements. subscriptions.getArticle().then((article) => {
+// Note: the article promise will only resolve after `getEntitlements` has completed. subscriptions.getArticle().then((article) => {
 	// Determine if this intervention is available for use. if (article.audienceActions.actions.includes(InterventionType.SURVEY)) {
 		// Finally, show the intervention.
 		subscriptions.showIntervention({
-			interventionType: InterventionType.SURVEY, // You must specify the intervention you wish to show.
+			// You must specify the intervention you wish to show.
+			interventionType: InterventionType.SURVEY,
-			isClosable: false, // Determine if the intervention is dismissible.
+			// Determine if the intervention is dismissible.
+			isClosable: false,
 		});
 	}
 });